Murton Llewellyn Campbell

 Scampton, Turnberry, Ayr

 On December 28, 1917, Campbell was sent to the 45 Pool Squadron at South Carlton, as were second Oxford detachment members Desson, Douglass, Goodnow, Lloyd Andrews Hamilton, Lawton, Joseph Kirkbride Milnor, Hugh Douglas Stier, and Lynn Lemuel Stratton.7a From there Campbell went the next day to “the 81st Squadron at Scampton two miles further out in the country, making total of about five or six miles from Lincoln.
 The 81st is evidently a Pool Squadron, the same as the 45th.”7b He was soon joined by another second Oxford cadet, William Wyman Mathews, with whom he roomed.
 There they met Andrew Ortmayer, who had learned to fly in the States and was now serving as an instructor on Avros and, informally, as an advocate generally for the American cadets.
 There was more ground work to be done, and there were tests to be passed, but finally, on January 11, 1918, “had my first flight in an Avro and am very pleased with it.”
-Four days later Campbell’s instructor sent him off solo, and on January 25, 1918, he made his first flight in a Sopwith Pup.
+Four days later Campbell’s instructor sent him off solo.
+William Thomas Clements, also at Scampton, but with No. 33 H.D.
+Squadron, wrote in his diary on January 17, 1918: “Camel [sic] was on his third solo and looped several times.”
+On January 25, 1918, Campbell made his first flight in a Sopwith Pup.
 The next day he wrote in his diary “I graduated in the R.F.C. today having done my last flip to complete my 25 hours.”
 This entitled him to four days graduation leave, but Campbell did not take them immediately, waiting instead until Wednesday, January 30, 1918, when he “Felt rather good this noon as I finished my 20 hours solo, making 2 on Rumpetys, 14 on Avros and 4 on Pups.
 Graduated as far as R.F.C. is concerned about Monday.”
 And with twenty hours solo he presumably also qualified as far as the American Air Service was concerned for his commission.7c He began his graduation leave that afternoon, setting out for Nottingham en route to the village of Bewdley, near Birmingham, where many members of his mother’s family lived.

 Three quarter formal studio photo of young man in uniform with pilot's wings over his left breast pocket and wearing a peaked officer's cap.